 We will plant our apple tree on the mountain, on the mountain

-(movements are performed according to the text of the song).
+(movements are performed according to the lyrics of the song).

-The nose inhales the music and sends it through the body ... (repeat several times).
+The nose inhales the music and sends it throughout the body... (repeat several times).

 Inhale and exhale - good! (children breathe spontaneously).